 Use A Moisturizer To Avoid Wanting To Peel A Sunburn

-Using a moisturizer will help keep your skin hydrated, making this an exceptional option if your sunburn is too itchy.
+Using a moisturizer will help keep your skin hydrated, making this an exceptional option if sunburn is too itchy.
 Apply a hydrating lotion twice daily until the skin heals.